canccevik/coocal/README.md

 <h2>🤝<a id="contributing" style="color:black"> Contributing</a></h2>

 1. Fork this repository.
-2. Create new branch with feature name.
+2. Create a new branch with feature name.
 3. Create your feature.
-4. Run ```npm run build```.
-5. Commit and set commit message with feature name.
+4. Commit and set commit message with feature name.
-6. Push your code to your fork repository.
+5. Push your code to your fork repository.
-7. Create pull request.
+6. Create pull request.

 ## 📄 License